Joey Jones Football Camps

 He received his bachelor’s degree from Auburn in 1989 and his master’s degree from the school in 2000.
 Bedsole was a walk-on for the Tigers during the 1985 and ’86 seasons, as they were 18-6 during that stretch while playing in both the Cotton and Citrus Bowls.

-Bedsole - who was a corporate businessman from 1990-97 - and his wife Beth have a seven-year-old daughter, Sarah Catherine and one son, Wilson, who turned one this year.
+Bedsole — who was a corporate businessman from 1990-97 — and his wife Beth have a eight-year-old daughter, Sarah Catherine and one son, Wilson, who turned two this year.

 Travis Pearson was hired prior to the start of spring practice, joining the University of South Alabama coaching staff to work with inside linebackers.

 Pearson has been the defensive coordinator at Colquitt County (Ga.)
 High the last two seasons, helping the Packers to back-to-back semifinal appearances in the state AAAAA playoffs; the program posted an overall record of 21-7 during that span.
 Last fall CCHS recorded 51 takeaways en route to an 11-3 finish, while in Pearson’s first year on the staff the unit forced 38 turnovers, returning eight of those for scores.

 He was the head coach and athletic director at Jefferson Davis High School in Montgomery during the 2009 and ’10 campaigns, and also has been a head coach at Elmore County (Ala.)
 High (2002-04) — where he was selected the Metro 4A Coach of the Year by the Montgomery Advertiser after guiding the Panthers to a 12-1 mark and the quarterfinals of the state playoffs his final year — and Central Hayneville (Ala.)
 High (1998-99).
 Pearson helped guide the latter to a berth in the state 4A playoffs his second season at the helm of the program.